whitedark9/medical-notes/src/pages/bloc/medicine/dm/diabetes-ketoacidosis.md

 - **Symptoms**: Polyuria, polydipsia, nausea, vomiting, abdominal pain, altered mental status.
 - **Signs**: Dehydration, Kussmaul respirations (deep, rapid breathing), fruity breath odor (due to acetone), hypotension, tachycardia.

+## Questions

+> What are the acute complications of diabetes mellitus?
+Discuss the management of diabetes ketoacidosis.

+> List the complications of type 2 DM.
+Describe the management of diabetic ketoacidosis.

 ## Management of DKA

 ### 1. Initial Assessment